magnolia-community/react-area51-alpha/README.md

 4. In Magnolia Pages app, open `solar-system`, you should see the demo project (A React app!) and be able to edit it!
 (This is because the React app is deployed to `/light-modules/react-aliens/webresources/static`)

 ## React code
+Running the React App, outside of the Page Editor - aka in 'Headless' configuration:

-To work on the either of the libraries, in order to have the comfort of live updates you will typically want to get the source code and have three simple terminal based development servers in three terminal tabs.
+To work on the either of the libraries and the demo project, in order to have the comfort of live updates you will typically want to get the source code and have three simple terminal based development servers in three terminal tabs.

 **Setup:**